gohugoio/hugo/content/getting-started/quick-start.md

 {{% note "GitHub Account" %}}
 The following step assumes that you have a working familiarity with Git version control and also a GitHub account.
 A GitHub account is required to leverage Pages, a static website hosting service that is complimentary for GitHub users.
 [Setting up a GitHub account is free](https://github.com/join).

+There is more than one way to host your site on GitHub.
+Be sure to check out [Hosting on GitHub](/hosting-and-deployment/hosting-on-github/) and [Deployment with Wercker](/hosting-and-deployment/deployment-with-wercker).
 {{% /note %}}

 First, let's set up Git version control for your bookshelf website and include a `.gitignore` file to prevent tracking of the `public` and `themes` directories.
 From within your root project directory, you can use the following one-liner: